GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit00/unit00-02_deliverables.md

 | **Bjerge, K. et al.** (2022). *Real-time insect tracking and monitoring with computer vision and deep learning*.
 Remote Sensing in Ecology and Conservation 8, 315–327.
 [DOI](https://doi.org/10.1002/rse2.245)    |           |                   |
 | **Ärje, J. et al.** (2017). *The effect of automated taxa identification errors on biological indices*.
 Expert Systems with Applications 72, 108–120.
 [DOI](https://doi.org/10.1016/j.eswa.2016.12.015)             |           |                   |
 | **Alcocer, I. et al.** (2022). *Acoustic indices as proxies for biodiversity: a meta-analysis*.
 Biological Reviews 97, 2209–2236.
 [DOI](https://doi.org/10.1111/brv.12890)                                         |           |                   |
+-->

 ### Project work

-Your marked assignment will be to prepare a project work consisting of a 1-2 page introduction, 3-5 pages of description of the setting, **1-2 pages of analysis and results**, and 2 pages of discussion.
+Your marked assignment will be to prepare a report consisting of an introduction, a methods part, an analysis, description of results, and discussion.
+Additionally, there should be a a description of the setting, which should be presented in a way that is easy to understand for non-experts and allows for easy replication.
 This assignment can also be presented in form of a github page.
-You can submit group projects, but each person must individually address the sections "Analysis" and "Results" for their choosen question.
-This means that each of you should work on your own section on analysis and results for the specific question you are responsible for.
+You can submit group projects with up to 3 people, but each person must individually produce at least 1.5 page of text and a graph and mark it accordingly.

+Master students must additionally submit 2 pages of substantial suggestions for further development.